Our history

 2010

-First experience in the deployment of drones in Libya.
-Launch of an environmental project to rehabilitate former uranium production sites in Tajikistan.
+First tests of mine detection drones in Libya.
+Launch of an environmental project to rehabilitate former uranium mining sites in Tajikistan.

 2008

-Implementation of a new programme for the destruction of obsolete weapons and ammunition stockpiles in Tajikistan.
+Launch of a programme to destroy obsolete weapons and ammunition stockpiles in Tajikistan.

 2007